Check out my Anishinaabe Rock Art folder for detailed posts on specific sites.

-Selwyn Dewdney’s book was first published in 1962; a second edition in 1967 included another 160 sites that Dewdney and his sons had visited in the interim.
+Selwyn Dewdney’s book was first published in 1962; the second edition in 1967 included another 160 sites that Dewdney and his sons had visited in the interim.
 (See here for a pdf file with coverage of the additonal sites visited from 1961 to 1966.)
 A reprint of the 1967 book came out in 1973.
 As for Rajnovich’s book, it was published in 1994.

 Dewdney spent his teen years in Kenora after his father was appointed Anglican Bishop of Keewatin District.
 It was here he developed his canoeing skills, came to love the boreal forest and its rivers, and saw his first pictographs.
 He is considered the father of the comprehensive study of Indian pictographs in Canada.
 In all some 103 sites are listed and discussed in the first edition of the book; by 1967 and the second edition he had recorded and analyzed another 160.